JimmyBlackley/nice-view-dbz/README.md

   self:
     path: config
 ```
-simply swap out the default nice_view shield on the board for the custom one in your build.yaml file.
+simply swap out the default yaml path for this one to get trunks on your kb.

 ## TODO: